danidee10/channels_postgres/README.md

 ### channel_capacity

-RDMS' like `PostgreSQL` were specifically built to handle huge amounts of data without crashing down and using too much memory.
+RDBMS' like `PostgreSQL` were specifically built to handle considerable amounts of data.
 Hence, there's no channel capacity.
+Although, it should be noted that the `channels_postgres` channel layer uses an internal `asyncio.Queue` to store messages and deliver them to consumers as quickly as possible.
+It is quite possible to see increased memory usage on the server if you send a lot of messages without consumers to process them.

 Your database should be able to handle thousands of messages with ease.
 If you're still worried about the database table growing out of hand, you can reduce the `expiry` time of the individual messages so they will be purged if a consumer cannot process them on time.

 ## Dependencies

-Python >= 3.6 is required for `channels_postgres`
+Python >= 3.9 is required for `channels_postgres`